williamlsh/pigeon/README.md

 SUBCOMMANDS:
-    archive    Archive users' Twitter timeline raw data to RocksDB export     Export all raw data in RocksDB help       Print this message or the help of the given subcommand(s) sync       Sync tweets extracted from RocksDB raw timeline data to Telegram channel
+    archive    Archive users' Twitter timeline raw data to RocksDB export     Export all raw data from RocksDB help       Print this message or the help of the given subcommand(s) sync       Sync tweets extracted from RocksDB raw timeline data to Telegram channel
 ```